ananyameh2004/ds-portfolio/README.md

   calorie or sodium content across major fast food chains?
 - Which fast food chains have the biggest gap between their healthiest and least healthy menu options?
+ ## Week 10 Update

+I am doing this project on my own.

+For my final project I decided to go with the housing affordability topic.
+I think its one of the most relevant economic issues right now especially for people my age who are about to enter the workforce and start thinking about where to live, so I thought it would be interesting to actually dig into the data behind it.

+### Data Sources I'm Considering

+**Zillow Research Data** (CSV downloads from zillow.com/research/data)
+Pros: really detailed, goes down to the city and zip code level, well known and widely cited source, has a long historical record
+Cons: not a live API so I have to download it manually, and theres some restrictions on redistributing it

+**FRED API** (Federal Reserve Economic Data)
+Pros: free API with a key, super well documented, has tons of housing and income related indicators, reliable government source
+Cons: mostly national or state level data so it wont give me city level granularity which is what I really want

+**Census Bureau API** (American Community Survey)
+Pros: official data, very detailed geographic breakdowns, free to use
+Cons: the query syntax is kind of complicated and the response times are slow, took me a while to figure out how to use it

+My plan is to combine FRED for things like mortgage rates and median income over time with Zillow data for city level home prices, and maybe pull in Census data for income by metro area.

+### Questions I Want to Explore

+1. In which US cities has the gap between median home prices and median household income grown the fastest over the last 10 years?

+2. How closely do 30 year mortgage rates track changes in home sale prices across major cities, and is there a lag between when rates change and when prices respond?

+3. Did the COVID period cause a lasting shift in home prices in mid sized cities compared to large coastal ones, and have those differences started to reverse or are they sticking around?